Polaris RZR driving off-road with text Polaris RZR Drive Belt Guide.

 Shop RZR Belts & Related Parts

 It depends on terrain, load, and setup.
 Trail riders on stock tires often see 500–1,500 miles.
-Mud and sand are tougher on belts – expect less.
+Mud and sand are tougher on belts.

-Do I really need to re-clutch for bigger tires?
+Do I need to re-clutch for bigger tires

 Yes.
-Taller/heavier tires increase load; a RZR clutch kit restores rpm and reduces belt slip and heat.
+Taller/heavier tires increase load; a clutch kit restores RPM and reduces belt slip and heat.

-15–30 minutes of easy, varied throttle, then a full cool-down and inspection.
+15–30 minutes of easy, varied throttle, then cool completely and inspect.
 Avoid WOT and slow lugging on the first cycle.

-Match by model and year only – angles and widths differ across the RZR family.
-When in doubt, check the parts fiche or your owner’s manual.
+Match by model and year only.
+Angles and widths differ across the RZR family.
+Check the parts fiche or your owner’s manual.

 Leave a comment